asamuzaK/withExEditorHost/README.md

 *1: Shares host with Firefox.
 *2: Shares host with Chrome.

+If your browser is not listed, file an [issue](https://github.com/asamuzaK/withExEditorHost/issues "Issues · asamuzaK/withExEditorHost") for browser support.

 ## Download the host

 Download a zip file or tar.gz file of the source code from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), save it in an arbitrary place after decompressing (for example, `C:\Users\XXX\withExEditorHost\`).